Report 2: Student Characteristics and Outcomes

 Washington and Seattle Data

-More than half (51%) of Recovery Campus students have more than one year of recovery following initial enrollment. viii – source
+More than half (53%) of Recovery Campus students have more than one year of recovery following initial enrollment.

 Data about student substance use demonstrates the power of the Recovery Campus.
-For a student to be in recovery means that they are building a sober lifestyle in and out of school which involves cultivating connections with others, engaging in prosocial activities, and being a presence in the recovery community.
+For a student to be in recovery means that they are building a sober lifestyle in and out of school which involves cultivating connections with sober peers, participating in prosocial activities, and engaging with the recovery community.

 Summary